 The Harleyville story, and similar incidents that end up in the headlines have their roots in poor information governance.

 “Information governance” is the set of policies and controls organizations use (or should be using) to manage and protect their information assets.
-That protection includes information-handling procedures that limit risk of data exposure, reduce legal liability, and comply with regulations.
+Governance includes directives to limit risk of data exposure, reduce legal liability, and comply with regulation.

-Information governance is a challenge for every company, large and small.
+Information governance is a challenge for companies of every size.
 ESI has made the task even harder for litigators, who bear the ultimate responsibility for a breach of confidential data, and have less control than they’ve ever had over its custody.

 Qualified information security experts can help craft internal information governance procedures.
 Such experts can also offer help with training, and with specific language for Business Associate Agreements with best practices for third parties.

-While there is no licensing requirement for information security experts, industry experts often point out that “the IT people” are not information security experts.
-IT people are focused on delivering information services on time and on budget.
+While there is no licensing requirement for information security experts, industry experts emphasize that “the IT people” are not information security experts.
+IT staffers are focused on delivering information services on time and on budget.
 Information security is a difference discipline.
 Qualifications for information security may include any of the following certifications:

 - Certified Information Systems Security Professional (CISSP)

 - Information Systems Audit and Control Association Certifications (ISACA)